eamoeco/slate/source/index.html.md

  device_hash | The sensor hash
  device_uid | The sensor UID
  device_group_uid | The sensor Group UID
- status | The package status (1 - active, 0 - not active)
+ status | The shipment status (1 - active, 0 - not active)
  destination | TBD
- created_at | Date and time when the package was create updated_at | Date and time when the package was updated device_tags | The list of sensor tags alert_events | The list of alerts for this packages transactions | The transaction data
+ created_at | Date and time when the shipment was create updated_at | Date and time when the shipment was updated device_tags | The list of sensor tags alert_events | The list of alerts for this shipments transactions | The transaction data

-## Packages historical transactions by shipment ID
+## Shipments historical transactions by shipment ID

 GET /api/device/search

-Return a specific package by shipment ID
+Returns the single shipments with basic information about sensors, transactions and alerts by its ID.

 > Example of a request: